 A JAR file is a Java archive (JAR) format, which utilizes Zip-compression.
 It is typically used as a program library or as a standalone program that runs if Java Runtime Environment (JRE), a framework used for executing Java programs.
-The file may serve as a program library or as a standalone program that runs if the JRE is installed on the computer or mobile device.
+JAR files may serve as program libraries or as standalone programs that run if the JRE is installed on the computer or mobile device.

 JAR files are used for some mobile games supported by Java-enabled mobile devices.
 They are also used by Mozilla Firefox, Thunderbird, SeaMonkey, and Sunbird to store themes and add-ons.